 I attended the University of Alabama from 2002-2006, and during that time, the Schoolhouse Doors at Foster Auditorium, where history was forever changed when James Hood and Viviane Malone registered for classes and desegregated the University, had a tiny plaque marking this momentous moment in history, accompanied by a dilapidated building that was locked up and fading away.
 In 2011, long overdue, the Schoolhouse Doors were rightfully converted into a landmark, honoring the first black students to attend the University.

-Looking back, I recognize that my youth was surrounded by overt and casual racism.
+Looking back, I recognize that my youth was surrounded by overt, casual, and systemic racism.
 I didn’t have the words nor the gumption back then to express how this racism made me feel.
 I still choke over my words today when I try to express my own experiences.
-But I have learned one thing—and that’s to listen to people of color, to amplify their voices if I can, and to recognize their contributions to our country even when history tries to forget them.
+But I have learned one thing—and that’s to listen to Black, indigenous, and people of color (BIPOC), to amplify their voices if I can, and to recognize their contributions to our country even when history tries to forget them.
 Heck, we wouldn’t even have a country had it not been built off of the backs of non-white people—literally.
 And that brings me to why I encourage you to visit the following civil rights sites in Alabama.
 To honor those people who have sacrificed so much for the United States.

 5 Historical Civil Rights Sites to Visit in Alabama